nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Overall design and source code layout

 StationPlaylist Studio add-on for NVDA consists of three app modules and a global plugin.
-Because Studio comes with Track Tool for managing tracks, the add-on includes an app module for Track Tool in addition to the main app module for Studio, as well as an app module for StationPlaylsit Creator.
+Because Studio comes with Track Tool for managing tracks, the add-on includes an app module for Track Tool in addition to the main app module for Studio, as well as an app module for StationPlaylist Creator.

 The overall design is that of a partnership between the main Studio app module and the Studio Utilities (SPLUtils) global plugin.
 Studio app module performs things expected from scripts such as responding to key presses, announcing status information, configuration management and so forth, while the global plugin is responsible for running Studio commands from anywhere and for encoder support (the add-on supports SAM and SPL encoders).
 In reality, the global plugin is subordinate to the app module, as the app module controls overall functionality of the add-on and because the global plugin requires Studio to be running to unlock some features (here, unlock means using layer commands and encoder support).